 Chief & Command Staff

-The Office of the Chief provides direction for the police department through planning, organizing, staffing, directing, coordinating, reporting and budgeting activities of the department.
-The main goal is to provide the leadership necessary to direct the efficient and effective administration of the department in a manner that is consistent with the department’s mission, values and goals.
-Primary objectives are responsiveness to citizen concerns, accountability, positive community relations, and positive employee relations.
+The Office of the Chief provides guidance to the police department through planning, organizing, staffing, directing, coordinating, reporting, and budgeting.
+The primary objective is to provide the leadership necessary to direct the efficient and effective administration of the department in a manner consistent with the department’s mission, values, and goals.
+The primary objectives are responsiveness to citizen concerns, accountability, positive community relations, and positive employee relations.

 Resch joins SPD from the Portland Police Bureau, where she’s served since 1999.
 In 2008, after serving as a Patrol Officer, Neighborhood Response Team Officer and Tactical Operations Division Crime Analyst, she was promoted to Sergeant where she led patrol officers then later the newly formed Gun Task Force.
 Resch was promoted to Lieutenant in 2012, assigned to East Precinct, and later the Criminal Intelligence Unit.
 She’s also held the responsibility for the Portland Police Honor Guard and served as a Critical Incident Commander.
 In 2016, she was promoted to Captain and assigned to North Precinct, also serving as Acting Commander.
 In 2018, she was appointed Assistant Chief of the Investigations Branch and in 2019 was appointed to Deputy Chief.
 In December of 2019 Resch was sworn in as Chief of Police of the City of Portland.
 She later became Assistant Chief and now joins SPD with 24 years of extensive public safety and leadership experience.